Shoulder dislocation

 This occurs when the upper arm bone (humerus) comes out of the shoulder joint following a trauma.
 In simpler terms, it's when the shoulder 'pops out'.
 If the shoulder only partially pops out, it's called a subluxation.
 If the shoulder comes completely out, it's called a complete dislocation.

-You will discover why dislocations occur, how to recognize the signs that require immediate attention, and, above all, how physical therapy can help you regain a stable and functional shoulder.
+For a quick overview of this condition and our treatment services, visit our page on shoulder dislocation.
+This in-depth guide will help you understand why dislocations occur, how to recognize the signs that require immediate attention, and, most importantly, how physical therapy can help you regain a stable and functional shoulder.

 What is a shoulder dislocation?

-A shoulder dislocation occurs when the head of the humerus (the upper arm bone) pops completely out of the glenoid cavity (the socket in the shoulder blade that forms the joint).
-In Quebec, we often hear the expression "the shoulder has come out"—a fairly accurate description of what happens.
+A shoulder dislocation occurs when the head of the humerus (the arm bone) completely slips out of the glenoid cavity (the socket in the shoulder blade that forms the joint).
+In Quebec, we often hear the expression "the shoulder has come out," which is a fairly accurate description of what happens.

 The shoulder joint functions like a golf ball placed on a tee: it allows extraordinary mobility in all directions, but this freedom of movement also makes it more vulnerable to dislocation than any other large joint in the body.

-In more than 95% of cases, the dislocation is anterior—that is, the humerus slips out toward the front of the joint.
+In more than 95% of cases, the dislocation is anterior, meaning that the humerus slips out toward the front of the joint.
 Posterior dislocations are much rarer and usually occur during falls with the arm outstretched or during seizures.

 Who is affected by shoulder dislocations?